-This “beach” was Albert Henry Beach (1854-1936).
+Miles from the seashore, the “beach” in Beachwood Canyon refers to Albert Henry Beach (1854-1936).
 Born in Shakespeare, Ontario, Canada, Beach came to the U.S. as a child.
-He moved to California in the 1870s – first to San Rafael, where he worked as a telegraph operator, then to the new town of Escondido.
-There, in 1886, he embarked upon a long and successful real estate career.
-Hollywood presumably offered greater opportunities than Escondido, so in 1899 Beach, his wife Annie, and their three daughters settled in L.A.
-Beach purchased 180 acres north of Hollywood in 1905 and subdivided it three years later as Beachwood Park, with Beachwood Drive its thoroughfare.
+He moved to California in 1873 – first to San Rafael, then to the new town of Escondido.
+During this time, he worked as a telegraph operator and sold wheat seeds on the side.
+In 1886, however, Beach embarked upon a new career in real estate, which would prove long and successful.
+With Los Angeles offering greater opportunities than Escondido, Beach, his wife Anna (1857-1933), and their daughters Mabel, Blanche, and Bonnie moved up here in 1899.
+Beach purchased 180 acres north of Hollywood in 1905 and subdivided it three years later as Beachwood Park, with Beachwood Drive its main drag.